Michaelyuan12/happy-gitting/README.md

 # happy-gitting
-Try out git and all that
+Tary out git and all that

+hi
+what ever